 But if they actually accept your book, they will help you make your book more marketable to a bigger audience.
 But if you don’t want that kind of professional help, you can self-publish your book about a very obscure topic that is of interest to you, and not many others, and languish in obscurity.

 Revisions can be very expensive if you haven’t yet sold the bulk of your initial inventory of books – that inventory that you foolishly ordered in bulk to lower your per-copy price – and are now stored in your basement.

 Con # 5.
 Distribution Is Limited

 Distribution can be limited because bookstore chains, for the most part, do not accept self-published books.
-But eventually you will find other sales outlets for your books.
+But eventually, you’ll find other sales outlets for your books.
 You can do your own distribution by finding bookstores that will accept self-published books in your niche.

 Con # 6.
 Fiction Market Is Very Tough

 The fiction market can be particularly difficult to sell to on a large scale – especially for unknown or new authors.
-It is especially difficult to build a large following for your fiction without the backing of a traditional publisher.
+It’s especially difficult to build a large following for your fiction without the backing of a traditional publisher.
 Using social media to build a large following on your own can take a few years and a huge amount of time.
-And most main-stream reviewers will not touch your book with a ten-foot pole.
+And most mainstream reviewers won’t touch your book with a ten-foot pole.